 The Doctor of Engineering contains 120 credit points in total made up of four research-based units and six coursework units.
 The duration is three years’ full time or the part-time equivalent.
 Successful students will need to spend a minimum of 20 hours per fortnight for coursework units and a minimum of 60 hours per fortnight for research units.

-Applications are open for both our July 2021 (open to domestic and onshore international applicants only) and February 2022 (open to all applicants) intakes.
+Applications are open for our February 2022 (open to all applicants) intake.
 You must submit your application at least six weeks before the start date to be considered for your desired intake.

 A census date is the date at which an enrolment is considered to be final.
 Any withdrawal you make after the study period census date will incur an academic penalty (for example, a fail grade) and a financial penalty (for example, no refund of your student contribution or tuition fees).
 See our current census dates.